bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:37 AM CT, May 09</p>
+<p class="updated_time"> Latest data: 03:15 AM CT, May 09</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 76°, which is 10° **warmer** than yesterday.
-Tomorrow is expected to be 10° *colder* than today.
+Tomorrow is expected to be 9° *colder* than today.

 Currently:

-- 51°
+- 50°
-- Mostly Cloudy
+- Partly Cloudy
-- 94% humidity
+- 97% humidity
-- 6 mph wind
+- 5 mph wind
-- 81% cloud cover
+- 48% cloud cover
-- 36 AQI 🟩
+- 34 AQI 🟩
 - 0.03 inches of rain in the past 24 hours